 Consumer behavior changes each day, so when measuring attribution, it’s important that you use data that was collected daily for real-time results.
 Also, as more and more marketers run integrated campaigns, you’ll need a solution that looks at each channel individually while also measuring the effectiveness of cross-channel buys.

-In Cuebiq’s platform, Clara, descriptive metrics include Uplift, Visit Rate, Projected Visits, and Cost per Visit to answer questions such as:
+In Cuebiq’s platform, descriptive metrics include Uplift, Visit Rate, Projected Visits, and Cost per Visit to answer questions such as:

 - Is my campaign driving to store?